alexgo-io/alexlab-doc/docs/product-features/farming/how-to.md

 ### Step 4: Confirm Stake

 Once you have entered the amount, click the "Stake" button.
 Confirmation panel will appear.
 Here you can double check amount and reward cycles.
-If everything looks okay, click "Confirm" 😎
+If everything looks okay, click `Confirm` 😎

 <figure><img src="../../.gitbook/assets/farming/confirm-staking-panel.png" alt="" width="375"><figcaption></figcaption></figure>

 ### Step 5: Confirm Transaction

-After clicking "Confirm", you will need to confirm the transaction in your wallet.
+After clicking `Confirm`, you will need to confirm the transaction in your wallet.
 Remember that farming locks up LP tokens in a smart contract for the selected number of reward cycles.

 At this point, your Stacks wallet is interacting with the ALEX smart contract and is asking you for approval.
 Scroll through the wallet transaction window, review it and confirm the transaction.
 By doing this, you are allowing the wallet to sign and broadcast the transaction.